gio-shara-code/crush-it-server/README.md

 * exercises
 * circuits

-Basically when I started to think about modeling the schema of database I noticed that I had to wisely decide on how to structure the database so that the there won't be any efficiency problems.
+Basically when I started to think about modeling the schema of database I noticed that I had to wisely decide on how to structure the database so that it won't be any efficiency problems.
 The **Workout Builder** page seems to be the complex one because its contains **circuits** and **exercises**.

 So I came up with 3 different schema's for this use case:

 ### 1st Option
 ![Algorithm schema](./images/schema_01.png)

+With this options I had to query circuits...

+`circuit=db.users.circuits.find({}).toArray()`

+And then query for each circuit their corresponding exercises from the list

+`exercises=db.users.circuits.find({ _id: { $in : circuit.exercises } } ).toArray()`

+That means:
+- 1 circuit requires 2 queries
+- 2 circuits requires 3 queries
+- 3 cir. -> 4 queries etc.

+This is probably not the best solution since we are querying a lot.

 ### 2nd Option
 ![Algorithm schema](./images/schema_02.png)